justeat/JustEat.Recruitment.UI/README.md

 * What approaches did you use when completing the test?
 Do you use any CSS methodologies or techniques to help this approach?
 * What browsers should your test work in?
 What will happen if we test it in older browsers like IE8/9/10?
 * What's your favourite programming language?
 Why?
-* Please describe yourself using either XML or JSON.

 In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
 Please send an email to tech.recruitment@just-eat.com with your **valid Google email address** so we can give you the correct upload permissions.